 The City of Anaheim completed a conceptual engineering study in December 2009 for the interchange.
 Multiple alternatives have been developed as part of the conceptual engineering study.
 Bicycle/pedestrian bridge is currently in initial planning stages.
 Project development is pending funding identification.
 On July 24, 2017, OCTA staff along with a senior staff member of WSP presented the findings of a 91 Express Lanes intermediate access study.
 The study provided various alternatives, traffic modeling, and financial impacts of the additional access.
 At the conclusion of the discussion, the OCTA Board of Directors did not authorize additional analysis for the intermediate access.

-Anticipated project completion is 2035 and construction cost is estimated to be \$76,800,000.
-Costs from Feasibility Study (2009 dollars).
-R/W cost is undetermined at this time.
+Anticipated project completion is 2035 and construction cost is estimated to be \$76,800,000 (costs from 2009 Feasibility Study).
+R/W cost is undetermined.
 Cost excludes any potential impact to Santa Ana River.